Azure Active Directory Synchronization: An Introduction, Part 1

 This post is a first in a series about Azure Active Directory Synchronization, covering part 1 of the introduction.
 Follow up posts will cover:

-Why you want to Sync
+Why you want have synchronization

 For those who don’t work regularly with Office 365 or other Microsoft cloud services (like Azure, Exchange Online Protection), it can be a complex myriad of information to work through in order to find out what you exactly need.
 In all cases you want or are required to synchronize your on-premises Active Directory objects (users, contacts and groups) to Microsoft cloud services; Azure Active Directory to be precise which all of those services use.
 For instance, for Same Sign On (also requires Password Sync) or Single-Sign On (requires Active Directory Federation Services, ADFS) scenarios in Office 365 and specific filtering options in Exchange Online Protection, synchronization is required.